deadlyvipers/dojo_rules/introduction.md

-﻿Hi my name is Emil and my favorite path is GIT
+﻿Hi my name is Emil, my favorite path is GIT